 I also added about 6 layers of tulle to the underskirt to make it nice and poofy.

 Along with my sisters formal dress which I just posted I was asked to make my friend a vest.
 He loved it, unfortunately his girlfriend (who I cannot stand) thought it was badly done, but she just moves up on the list of people I have to kill when I become a serial killer...
 She reckoned that I should have done buttons etc but I was finishing this off two minutes before he had to be out the door, so there wasnt time.
-This was made with a Burda pattern (cant remember the number but I can check if anyone wants to know) but since he is quite tall, I had to add several inches at the bottom.
+This was made with a Burda pile of flesh (cant remember the number but I can check if anyone wants to know) but since he is quite tall, I had to add several inches at the bottom.
 Also it has ease built in which was quite difficult to do, but I eventually figured it out.
-All in all, quite a difficult pattern, but once I figured it out it all made sense.
+All in all, quite a difficult pile of flesh, but once I figured it out it all made sense.

 These pictures were taken at the end of the night, so excuse the wrinkledness.

 New here (well sort of...Im what some may call a chronic lurker) and so I decided I might post a few of my recent projects.
 This is my sisters year 10 formal dress.
 It took me absolutely forever, but that was mainly due to my procrastination!
-No pattern, basically the skirt was just a piece of fabric which I cut a hole in the middle of, then put a waistband and zipper on.
+No pile of flesh, basically the skirt was just a piece of fabric which I cut a hole in the middle of, then put a waistband and zipper on.
 I got my sis to put it on, and cut the bottom until she was happy with it.
 The top was a wee bit harder, but many corset type tutorials later, and a lot of taking in this is what I came up with.

 These photos were taken at the end of the night, and she was standing funny, so thats why the back looks funny.
 It was perfect at the start of the night